gcsalzburg/mqtt-sql-logger/README.md

    CREATE TABLE IF NOT EXISTS `log` ( `id` INT NOT NULL AUTO_INCREMENT , `topic` VARCHAR(200) NULL , `message` TEXT NULL , `ts` INT NULL , PRIMARY KEY (`id`)) ENGINE = InnoDB;
    ```

-3. In your Node project, import and create a new logger with your credentials:
+3. In your Node project, import and create a new logger with your MQTT & DB credentials:

    ```js
    const mqtt_sql_logger = require('mqtt-sql-logger');